 The Ethics Commission shall conduct a hearing to determine if a violation of the code has occurred.
-Confidentiality of complaints, evaluations of possible violations, and investigations.
-Unless a judge trial referee makes a finding of probable cause, a complaint alleging a violation of this part shall be confidential except upon the request of the respondent All hearings shall be opened to the public and recorded in a manner to be determined by the Ethics Commission.
+All hearings shall be opened to the public and recorded in a manner to be determined by the Ethics Commission.

 Hearings shall not be subject to rules of court, except the rights: